davidalger/devenv/README.md

 Run `vhosts.sh` to generate vhosts for all sites and reload apache.
 This will be automatically run once when the machine is provisioned, and may be subsequently run from `/server/vagrant/bin/vhosts.sh` on either the host or guest environment.

+The IP address of this node is fixed at `10.19.89.10`.
+This IP should be used in `/etc/hosts` on the host machine to facilitate loading applications running within the vm from a browser on the host.

 By default this node is configured to install PHP 5.6 from Remi's repository.
 Different versions of PHP may be chosen by exporting the `VAGRANT_PHP_VERSION` variable on the command line prior to running `vagrant up` for the first time.
 To switch PHP versions, export the requested PHP version and then run the following to blow away and re-setup your vm:

         vagrant destroy -f web && vagrant up